Hobbiton New Zealand – The Shire Movie Set Tour

 The Hobbiton movie set was first created for ‘Lord of the Rings’ in 1999, with road-building help from the New Zealand Army, and then the set was completely rebuilt and expanded in 2010 for the ‘Hobbit’ movies.

-The current set you see today has 44 hobbit homes, farms, and gardens, and covers 12 acres!
+The current Shire movie set you see today has 44 hobbit homes, farms, and gardens, and covers 5 hectares (12 acres)!

 The Hobbiton movie set is located just outside of Matamata, a tiny town on the North Island of New Zealand.

 From the city of Auckland, it’s a 2 hour drive through small towns and mostly rural roads.

 You can self-drive (cheaper and recommended), or there are bus tours starting from Auckland that do all the driving for you.

 Either way, a walking tour is required for visiting the movie set, and you will want to make an online booking at least a few days in advance, because the tickets do sell out, especially if you’re wanting a specific time slot.